RMerl/asuswrt-merlin/README-merlin.txt

 3.0.0.4.372.31:
    - NEW: Merged with 372_1363 code from Asus.
 Notes:
       * Beamforming support for RT-AC66U/RT-AC56U
-      * RT-N66U driver downgraded to build 270 (which
+      * RT-N66U driver still downgraded to build 270 (which
         means no HW acceleration for PPP, but more reliable connectivity on the 5 GHz band)
       * Minidlna was updated to 1.1.0
       * AiCloud security hole fixed
-      * Parental Control ui still broken under IE (use Fx or Chrome for now)
+      * Parental Control ui still broken under IE10 (use Fx or Chrome for now)

    - NEW: YandexDNS.
-This is a new DNS-based filtering system Asus is implementing in the firmware.
+Asus is currently implementing support in the firmware for this DNS-based filter.
 This can be found under Parental Control.
-See http://dns.yandex.ru/ for more info (go go Google translate).
+See http://dns.yandex.ru/ for more info (go go Google translate!).
           (Experimental builds only)
+   - NEW: User-provided client config files (ccd) for OpenVPN server.
+          See the OpenVPN and Custom Config sections of the firmware's documentation for more info.
    - CHANGED: Connections list under System Log will now progressively display the result while the router is still resolving IPs (if that option was enabled).